IceHe/lib/snips/glossary.md

 ### Filebeat

-> Lightweight Shipper for Logs
+**Lightweight Shipper for Logs**

->
-> - Forget using SSH when you have tens, hundreds, or even thousands of servers, virtual machines, and containers generating logs.
+- Forget using SSH when you have tens, hundreds, or even thousands of servers, virtual machines, and containers generating logs.
-> - Filebeat helps you keep the simple things simple by offering a lightweight way to forward and centralize logs and files.
+- Filebeat helps you keep the simple things simple by offering a lightweight way to forward and centralize logs and files.

 References